Ludophilia/Minishell/_docs/2 - parser.md

 - redirection		::= ('<' | '>' | '<<' | '>>') word
 - word				::= TOKEN

-APPLICATION:

-// 22/11 - Every top node type at least (and_or, pipeline, commands....) should
-be represented in the Abstract parser tree, even if they don't .
-Why?
-// ==  AST should match the grammar production rules
-// ==  Being close to production rules make it more efficient to traverse, less branching...
-// == Easier to debug, consistency makes it simpler...
-// == That's how bash does it anyway.

-SO PLEASE CORRECT WHAT'S BELOW, WE'RE GETTING CLOSE...

 ### What is the purpose of that AST?

 - Make the expr execution easier.
 	- [But why?]
 	- Binary branches match binary operations and help implement them.
 		- AND: if left branch return 0, we can safely explore the right one.
 		- OR: if left branch return 0, we don't have to explore the right branch.
 	- Parentheses are backed in the structure.
 Nodes with parentheses will be grouped.
 It's better to add a SUBSHELL node to make tree traversal and subshell mode easier to execute.

-###